Bachelor of Arts in Foreign Languages and Literatures

 The Department of Foreign Languages and Literatures offers three options for a Bachelor of Arts:

-(1) Foreign Languages: Spanish concentration (guide) (guide for heritage speakers)
+(1) Foreign Languages: Spanish concentration (guide - pdf) (guide for heritage speakers)

 (2) Foreign Languages: French concentration